Can you sell your house to fund retirement? (Important things to consider)

 Tips for choosing where to live after you retire

-There are a few things to think about when you decide where to live after retiring.
+There are a few things to consider when deciding where to live after retiring.

 First and foremost, you should consider making your future home somewhere that’s familiar and comfortable for you and your family members.

-If possible, choose an area with plenty of social activities and amenities so that you can stay active in your free time.
+Choose an area with plenty of social activities and amenities to stay active in your free time.

 You may want to reflect on the types of activities you enjoyed doing when you were younger so that you can plan to do plenty of them in your retirement.